tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 1/Day

-Until the end of the battle, the first time each round a nearby enemy makes a natural odd d20 roll, that enemy takes 1d6 psychic damage (champion: 2d8 psychic damage; epic: 2d12 psychic damage).
+Until the end of the battle, the first time each round a nearby enemy makes a natural odd d20 roll, that enemy takes 1d6 psychic damage, 2d8 psychic damage at champion tier, and 2d12 psychic damage at epic tier.

 **Quirk:** Argues about inconsequential matters.